j-kav/freedom-calculator/README.md

     dotnet restore
     ```
     * Select ".NET Core Launch (web)" config in debug menu to debug the app
+      * The database is created the first time the app runs, and is updated with migrations as they are available when it runs
+        * To query db, open queries.sql, and create connection with the mssql extension with parameters:
+          * server: (localdb)\\MSSQLLocalDB, then execute the statement(s)
+          * database: FreedomCalculator2
+        * Use [.NET Core CLI](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet) to perform Entity Framework migrations when needed
 * Testing
     * Frontend
       * In the src directory, run